Assessing the options on the UK acquisition trail

 The company obtained grant support from Enterprise Ireland to research its market access options and took over six months to identify and acquire a target.
 “Because of the sheer scale of the UK market, there are plenty of companies to choose from,” Creely says.
 The attributes she was looking for included capability, a good existing customer base and the strength of the executive team.
 “We worked with a number of brokers and laid out clearly what we were looking for.
 They offered suitable matches for us to consider, and I would say from our experience, it is much better to work with a broker.”

-Trilogy acquired b2Lateral in early 2014 and immediately rebranded it.
+Trilogy acquired b2Lateral and immediately rebranded it.
 “For us, the big advantage in buying a UK business was acquiring a customer base and a team with local knowledge and local relationships,” she says.
 “Even though it’s our near neighbour, there are cultural differences, for sure.
 That’s why you do need a local sales team on the ground.”

 In a similar line of business, Irish company Version 1 has acquired no less than five UK companies, ranging in size from 20 to 100 employees, over the past three years.